nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ContaX` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: List persons**

+**MSS**

+1. User requests to list persons
+2. ContaX shows a list of persons

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty

+  Use case ends.

+**Use case: Add a person**

+**MSS**

+1. User requests to add a person
+2. ContaX adds the person

+    Use case ends.

+**Extensions**

+* 1a.
+The command given is in an invalid format

+    * 1a1.
+ContaX shows an error message indicating that the given command is of invalid format.

+    * Use case ends.
+* 1b.
+The parameter given is in an invalid format

+    * 1b1.
+ContaX shows an error message indicating that the given parameter is of invalid format.

+    * Use case ends.

 **Use case: Delete a person**

 **MSS**